viewsgaming/Public/README.md

 # Public
-Nothing special, learning or making something
+Nothing special, learning

+Someone there who can teach me about coding
+discord: honey_me_0